paukul/zool/Readme.md

 __Bugs / Issues__

 * numbering of "similar" keys is only done when generating the key files. when writing the config files it uses the unnumbered version all the time
 * tests on the fallback mechanism are not present

 __Feature Todos__

+* generating the config from a serverpool / hostfile is pretty dump at the moment. is doesn't use the groups and roles directives, instead stupidly adds server directives with the appropriate keys.
+That could be made smarter...
 * allow customizing the user for server/role directives
 * if keys are in subfolders, the subfolders could automatically act as usable groups, with the folder name as reference